JavaScript Variables

 var keyword is used to declare a variable.
 To change value of variable, there is no need to use var keyword again, only variable name is enough.

-Variable naming convention in JavaScript
+Variable Naming Convention in JavaScript

 To declare a variable in javascript, there are some rules.
 Here are some rules used to declare variables names in javascript.